 Getting Rid of Your Bluegreen Timeshare

 Bluegreen is a timeshare company with its roots in the real estate industry.
 In recent years, it has struggled to maintain profits and relationships because its employees misrepresented timeshares during the sales process.
 If you feel this has happened to you, keep reading to learn more about getting rid of your Bluegreen timeshare.
+Taking the first step to cancel Bluegreen is one of the best things you can do for yourself.

-About the Bluegreen Timeshare Company
+About the Bluegreen Timeshare Company and More About How to Get Out

 Bluegreen Corporation (NYSE: BXG) began as Patten Realty in 1966.
 After two decades of growing his business, founder Harry Patten’s hard work paid off.
 In 1986, just two years after he took the company public, its stocks quadrupled in price.
+Do you think Bluegreen really wants to see you get out of a Bluegreen timeshare?
+Take the first step to cancel a Bluegreen timeshare by contacting Linx Legal today.

 Unfortunately, the company has a history of fraud in real estate sales.
 In 1989, Patten Realty settled with the Attorney General of New York, to the tune of $6 million.
 Patten was guilty of deceiving buyers about “the availability of utilities, water, and sewage disposal.”
 The settlement involved four other states in which Mr. Patten’s company had misrepresented the land it sold.